Apple Privacy Changes Will Cloud Email Open Rates

 2. Benchmark Your Current Email File

-Before these changes go into effect, it’s a good idea to audit your existing email subscriber list to see what percentage of your readers are likely to be impacted.
+Before these changes go into effect, it’s a good idea to audit your existing email subscriber list to see what percentage of your readers will likely be impacted.

 3. Review Your Existing Email Automations to Avoid Problems